Macro-Deck-App/Macro-Bot/README.md

 - **Extension System:**
   Shows Macro Deck 2 Plugins and Icon Packs in the Extension Store.

+- **Reports System:**
+  Users can now report members and messages, and admins can take actions on it!

 ## Written by:
 - [@Develeon64](https://github.com/Develeon64)
 - [@Xenox003](https://github.com/Xenox003)